 Though not as harmful as some other insects but sugar ants are more of a nuisance if they found a food source in your home.
 The sugar ants also attract other insects into your houses, such as spiders and centipedes.

 The sugar and is an easy-going insect and does not sting.
 If disturbed, it defends by using its mouth and may bite.
 These bites are not that hurting unless the individual is highly allergic.
 If somehow it bites, use antibiotic creams and call a medical professional if it gets worse.

 What Will Keep Sugar Ants Away From My Home?

 The sugar ants will not come to your home as long as you don’t give them a reason.
 As mentioned, to get rid of ants, get rid of the things that attract them in the first place, such as food crumbs, water, and sugar.

 Vinegar and cinnamon are the most common ingredients that ants don’t like due to their strong smell.
 Similarly, the scent of peppermint also is not pleasing for ants.

 To destroy the nest of sugar ant, you will have to locate it first.
 After identifying the nest of ants, follow these steps to kill the nest of sugar ants:

-· Pour the bucket of salty boiling water into the nest of sugar ant nest to destroy it easily.
+- Pour the bucket of salty boiling water into the sugar and nest’s nest to destroy it easily.

-· If you want to destroy the nest of ants without using boiling water, flooding the nest with pressure water from a hose can also do the job.
+- If you want to destroy the nest of ants without boiling water, flooding the nest with pressure water from a hose can also do the job.